nickitin123321/terminator/README.md

 - Pesets of commands in JS
-- Remote ssh commands piplenes
+- Remote ssh commands piplines
 - BASH, git, pm2, docer, etc commands in JS with types and comments

 Usage/exaples: